FyZyX/vocava/src/vocava/llm/prompts/arcade-mad-libs-grade.md

 Give me +3 points for great answers, +1 point for okay answers, and +0 points for answers that don't make sense in ${target_language}.
 This should be an integer value.

-Also, insert my answers into the original text, using markdown syntax to both bold and emphasize my answers, so they are immediately identifiable.
+Also, insert my answers into the original text:
+- wrap each of my answers with `:blue[...]` (a special syntax to color the font)
+- make each answer bold

 Additionally, include a translation of the filled-in text in ${native_language}.

 Respond only with a valid JSON payload as if you were a REST API.